2112udayan/Monitoring-tool-for-Carpentries-Incubator/README .md

-1. Description This project focuses on building a monitoring tool to help open-source projects.
-Carpentries Incubator is used as an exemplar, a place for the collaborative development of domain-specific lessons for coding and data science skills.
+1. Description : This project focuses on building a monitoring tool to help open-source projects.
+Carpentries Incubator is used as an exemplar, a platform for the collaborative development of domain-specific lessons for coding and data science skills.
 Presently only some basic information is presented on the Carpentries
    Incubator website.
 This project aims to automate this process and build a monitoring tool that may be helpful to the Carpentries community managers and other similar projects.